Kuurosu/battleships/README.md

 - I would like to implement the "Full Game" and "Quick Game" options brought up earlier to allow the player to choose between two different styles of game.
 - A way to have ships of different sizes i.e. a ship that takes up 2, 3 or 4 spaces in a vertical or horizontal line.

+### Technologies Used

+- Python
+- VSCode
+- [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+- [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.
+- [Heroku:](https://dashboard.heroku.com/) for deployment of the application.

 ### Testing